totten/civix/UPGRADE.md

 ## Special Tasks

+### Upgrade to v18.02.0+: PHPUnit (Optional)

+The template for `tests/phpunit/bootstrap.php` changed slightly to make `phpunit` work in symlinked directory structures.
+You may want to manually apply the changes from https://github.com/totten/civix/pull/121.

 ### Upgrade to v17.10.0+: Test Files

 The PHPUnit bootstrap file (`tests/phpunit/bootstrap.php`) has been updated to support autoloading of utility classes within your extensions `tests` folder.
 To follow this revised convention, update `bootstrap.php`.
 After the the call to `eval(...);`, say: